-The Overall Achievement Factor is the combined result of the applicable Financial Achievement Factor and Individual Achievement Factor.
-These have been rounded to the nearest percent in the table.
+The Overall Achievement Factor is the combined result of the applicable Financial Achievement Factor and Individual Achievement Factor (rounded to the nearest tenth of a percent in the table above).
 As noted above, the Financial Achievement Factor for any named executive officer that leads a business segment was based 50% on corporate financial results and 50% on business segment results.